kurniawano/ictpsp.github.io/_Notes/Basic_Operators.md

 In the above code, the multiplication operator only has the left operand and it gives a `SyntaxError`.

 We can think of an operator as another primitive abstraction concept of a computation.
 Recall that every computation may take an input and produce an output.
-In this case, an operator takes in the operands as its input.
+In this case, an operator takes the operands as its input.
 Moreover, the operator is evaluated and produces an output value.
 Python evaluates the expression and produces a value.
-For example, in the expression `steps * 2`, Python first evaluates the variable reference `steps` and gets its value.
-This value and a literal integer of `2` are the operands.
+For example, in the expression 'steps * 2', Python first evaluates the variable reference 'steps' and gets its value.
+This value and a literal integer value of '2' are the operands.
 Python then evaluates the multiplication using these two operands as the input to the multiplication function.
-In this way, operators are a convenient way of expressing a computation as compared to calling a function such as the following.
+In this way, operators are a convenient way of expressing a computation compared to calling a function such as the following.

 ```python